molgenis/molgenis.org/public/documentation/guide-explore.md

 ![Model registry screen 1](/res/images/model_registry_screen1.png?raw=true, "model registry screen 1")

 The following paragraphs will explain how the model registry works, but it is more fun to learn how it works with some actual models.
-So for this part, you can go to [The BioMedBridges](https://molgenis08.target.rug.nl/menu/main/standardsregistry) website, and navigate to the model registry module, you do not even have to log in!
+So for this part, you can go to [The BioMedBridges](https://molgenis08.target.rug.nl/menu/main/standardsregistry) website, and navigate to the model registry module.
+You do not even have to log in!

 Now that we have some actual models on our screen, let's get started by finding some models.
 I know!
 Why don't we search for the EMX model?
 You should be familiar with it since you probably imported your own data already.
 In the main model registry screen, search for EMX.
 You should get one model back, namely emx (Entity Model eXtensible).
-As you can see there are a few links mentioned as well.
+As you can see, there are a few links mentioned as well.
 These are *Tags*, if you do not know the term, I suggest you look at the [Upload guide](guide-upload) again.
 The label beneath the Tags tells you why this model was returned for your search.

 This part is not telling us much about the content of the EMX model yet, so let's see what it holds!
 Click the *View Model Details* button to get to the details page.

 ![Model registry screen 2](/res/images/model_registry_screen2.png?raw=true, "model registry screen 2")

-Here you can see a tree on the left and a large middle section containing all the meta data.
-You can also view a UML diagram of your entire package, and even print out a document containing the overview of your model.
+Here, you can see a tree on the left and a large middle section containing all the meta data.
+You can also view an UML diagram of your entire package, and even print out a document containing the overview of your model.

 **The tree**
 The tree is a simplified overview of all the tables, or entities, inside a package.
 Clicking on the Molgenis Field Types entity for example, will take you to the detailed description of that entity.
 You can also expand an entity, to see all its attributes.
 Clicking an attribute will take you to the description of that attribute.